Being in the New Jerusalem

 An additional aspect of this expression “seated in heavenly places” is that it is found in five places in the book of Ephesians.

 This verse is of particular interest to me because so often another Christian will either write to me or say to me “God bless you.”
 I immediately think of this verse and realize that as well meaning as these Christians are their blessing is of no avail as I already have “every spiritual blessing.”
 God does not hold back His blessings on us in the New Covenant.
-That understanding of blessing other Christians is Old Covenant.
+The understanding of blessing other Christians as other Christians were pronouncing to me is Old Covenant.

 What must be remembered here is that this passage was written in the late summer AD 58 therefore the Parousia had not yet taken place AD 70.
 The “spiritual principalities and rulers of the present darkness” began to be dismantled at the cross and this defeat was culminated at the Parousia.